SHOW PRIMARY KEYS¶

 key_sequence

-If the primary key is composed of multiple columns, then the number in the key_sequence column indicates the order of those columns in the primary key.
-For example, if the primary key is defined as CONSTRAINT pkey1 PRIMARY KEY (column_x, column_y), then the key_sequence number for column_x is 1 and the key_sequence number for column_y is 2.
+If the primary key is composed of multiple columns, the number in the key_sequence column indicates the order of those columns in the primary key.
+For example, if the primary key is defined as CONSTRAINT pkey1 PRIMARY KEY (column_x, column_y), the key_sequence number for column_x is 1 and the key_sequence number for column_y is 2.

 comment